Edited/Updated: March 28, 2023

 Check with the state for the most up-to-date information: https://dph.georgia.gov/low-thc-oil-registry

 Hawaii does not recognize out-of-state medical marijuana cardholders, but does allow out-of-state residents to apply for their own program.
 Those with serious or terminal conditions can get their applications fast-tracked.
 Out-of-state patients can get a 60-day Hawaii medical marijuana card and will be able to purchase medical cannabis from certified dispensaries in Hawaii as long as they’re certified in the medical cannabis program in their home state.

 Out of state medical marijuana patients can’t purchase cannabis in Illinois dispensaries.
 This is the case even if they have a current/valid registration card from their home state.
 Only medical patients with a valid Illinois MMJ ID card are eligible to purchase medical cannabis from a state-licensed dispensary.

-Maine currently honors qualified patients from the following states: Alaska, Arizona, Arkansas, California, Connecticut, Florida, Hawaii, Illinois, Iowa, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Oklahoma, Oregon, Rhode Island, Vermont, Washington, Washington, DC.
+Maine currently honors qualified patients from the following states: Alaska, Arizona, Arkansas, California, Connecticut, Florida, Hawaii, Illinois, Iowa, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Oklahoma, Oregon, Rhode Island, Utah, Virginia, Vermont, Washington, Washington, DC.